andremano/undrr/source/data_for_disaster_risk_managment.rst

       DEM of the Savalan Peak (Iran) based on SRTM data

-DEM are also essential for all sort of landscape analysis for their unique ability to provide an intuitive reading on the main features of an area: where are the mountains, the valleys, the flat areas and so on :numref`dem_animation.gif`:
+DEM are also essential for all sort of landscape analysis for their unique ability to provide an intuitive reading on the main features of an area: where are the mountains, the valleys, the flat areas and so on :numref:`dem_animation`:

 .. _dem_animation:
 .. figure:: _static/figures/data_for_disaster_risk_managment/dem_animation.gif